 is good for giving pupils the chance to explore shapes, order their solutions and create a system for getting all the solutions.
 It will provoke much discussion, encouraging learners to articulate their own ideas so providing a need to use appropriate vocabulary.

-It would be good to have some time together using the interactivity on an interactive whiteboard.
+It would be good to have some time together using large equilateral triangles on the floor or table, with everyone gathered round.
 You could start by making a few examples as a whole group so that the aims are clear.

 How are you checking that you have not got any of them twice?